 Compare this to actions we could take to improve the lives of people alive today, without looking at longer-run effects.
-A dramatic victory such as curing the most common and deadly diseases, or ending all war, could probably only make the current time period (~100 years) up to twice as good as otherwise.
+A dramatic victory such as curing the most common and deadly diseases, or ending all war, could probably only make the current time period (~100 years) about twice as good as otherwise.
 Though this seems like an enormous success, given the calculations above, decreasing the probability of human extinction would be 10 or 100 times better in expectation.

 We might want to adjust this naive estimate downwards slightly, however, given uncertainty about some of the assumptions that go into it - we could be wrong about the probability of humanity surviving far into the future, or about the value of the future (if we think that future flourishing might have diminishing value, for example.)
 However, even if we think these estimates should be adjusted downwards substantially, we might very conservatively imagine that reducing the likelihood of existential risk by one in a million only equates to 100 expected years of civilization.
 This still suggests that the value of working to reduce existential risk is comparable to the value of the biggest victories we could imagine in the current time period - and so well worth taking seriously.